reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 #### Play and pause the video {/*play-and-pause-the-video*/}

-In this example, the button toggles a state variable to switch between a playing and a paused state.
-However, in order to actually play or pause the video, toggling state is not enough.
+In this example, the button toggles a State variable to switch between a playing and a paused State.
+However, in order to actually play or pause the video, toggling State is not enough.
 You also need to call [`play()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play) and [`pause()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/pause) on the DOM element for the `<video>`.
 Add a ref to it, and make the button work.

 <Sandpack>